milhy545/Unification/docs/stories/ssh-hell-chronicle-en.md

 **The solution is not to try harder.
 The solution is to try systematically.**

-Build your own Unifikation.
+Build your own Unification.
 Document your failures.
 Automate your solutions.
 Test your edge cases.

 And remember: every problem you solve manually is a problem you'll solve again.